16 Best Tools for Writers to Build a Profitable Writing Business in 2026

 - Real-time readability grade level score

 Best for: Web content writers, copywriters, and journalists who need tight, scannable prose.
-Less useful for literary fiction writers, academic writers, or technical writers where complex sentence structures are appropriate and expected.
+Less useful for literary fiction, academic writing, or technical writing where complex sentence structures are expected.

 7. ProWritingAid: Deep Style Analysis for Serious Writers